lingo-reviews/tenets/README.md

 ```

-Notes: A better tenet search UI is in the pipeline and tenets can be pulled from any docker repository.
+Notes: Tenets can be pulled from any docker repository.
+A better tenet search UI is in the pipeline.

 Have a play.
 You'll see lingo prompts you to open the issue.
 Supported editors are: vi, vim, emacs, nano and subl.

 ### Binary Quick Start

 Let's build a tenet from source.
 The following is a fully functional tenet.
-You'll find it in tenets/go/simpleseed.
+You'll find it in go/tenets/simpleseed.

 ```go